| Two years later, Bhardwaj came out with his highly acclaimed movie

 imperative so that movie aficionados can see entire films without

+any censorship.
 "People need to see the entire films.
 Normally,

 the censor board cuts half of the film; at least there is some